Is Your Routine Empowering You?

 As part of my plan to reestablish a healthy relationship with food, I did a 21-day fasting experiment, where I didn’t eat anything at all during the period and drank only water.
 As I wrote in detail in my post-fast review, the fast was extremely helpful in that it allowed me to take a long break from eating for 21 days, and in the process enabled me to take a cold, hard look at my relationship with food.

 By not eating and feeding myself in the 21 days, I was able to achieve an unprecedented level of consciousness, objectivity and clarity regarding eating and food.
 This helped me to clear a lot of my deep-seated issues with food and eating, and proved to be extremely crucial in reestablishing a healthy relationship with food.
-It’s now almost 2 weeks post-fast, and I’m doing extremely well with healthy eating.
+It’s now almost two weeks post-fast, and I’m doing extremely well with healthy eating.
 I now naturally gravitate towards healthy, raw fruits and vegetables, without even trying to do so.
 I eat when I need to and I stop as and when I want.
 Because of that, I’ve also maintained my weight post-fast.

 All this is possible because I took a deep dive with the 21-day fast and took the opportunity to completely unroot my past issues with food.
 If I had eaten during the fast, or taken on a shorter fast of 7 days or 14 days, I seriously doubt I’d have achieved such results post-fast.